bzhanglab/neoflow/README.md

 4. Install **ANNOVAR** by following the instruction at [http://annovar.openbioinformatics.org/en/latest/](http://annovar.openbioinformatics.org/en/latest/).

-5. Install **netMHCpan 4.0** by following the instruction at [http://www.cbs.dtu.dk/services/doc/netMHCpan-4.0.readme](http://www.cbs.dtu.dk/services/doc/netMHCpan-4.0.readme). **netMHCpan 4.0** must be installed in the folder of NeoFlow.
+5. Install **netMHCpan 4.0** by following the instruction at [http://www.cbs.dtu.dk/services/doc/netMHCpan-4.0.readme](http://www.cbs.dtu.dk/services/doc/netMHCpan-4.0.readme).

 6. Install [nvidia-docker](https://github.com/NVIDIA/nvidia-docker) (>=2.2.2) for [**AutoRT**](https://github.com/bzhanglab/AutoRT/) by following the instruction at [https://github.com/NVIDIA/nvidia-docker](https://github.com/NVIDIA/nvidia-docker).
 This is optional and it is only required when users want to use the RT based validation for novel peptide identifications using AutoRT.